 The following materials are required for this course.
-With the exception of the main casebook, reading material will be available for students to access and download through Blackboard or links to resources via the library or internet.
+There are two required books, in addition to the readings posted on Blackboard.
+Both books should be available through the bookstore and are available on Amazon.
+The library should have copies on reserve as well.
+With the exception of the main books, reading material will be available for students to access and download through Blackboard or links to resources via the library or internet.
 Be in touch with me if you are concerned about affording course materials, and we will work together to find a solution.